Open Travel Guide

 About Tokyo

-Tokyo is a city of extraordinary contrasts โ a place where the cutting-edge future and storied past exist in perfect harmony.
+Tokyo is a city of extraordinary contrasts — a place where the state-of-the-art future and storied past exist in perfect harmony.
 Home to 14 million people in the city proper and over 37 million in the greater metropolitan area, it is the world's most populous city.
 Visitors can explore ancient Shinto shrines, world-class museums, Michelin-starred restaurants, and vibrant pop culture districts all within a single day.
 Tokyo's legendary public transport system makes every corner of this vast city remarkably accessible.

-Capital: Shinjuku (Metropolitan Government)
+Shinjuku (Metropolitan Government)

-Largest City: Tokyo (Shinjuku)
+Tokyo (Shinjuku)

-Population: 14 million
+14 million

-Languages: Japanese
+Japanese

-Currency: Japanese Yen
+Japanese Yen

-Time Zone: Asia/Tokyo (JST, UTC+9)
+Asia/Tokyo (JST, UTC+9)

-Explore Tokyo by Topic
+Explore Tokyo by topic

-Best Places to Visit in Tokyo
+Best places to visit in Tokyo

 Senso-ji Temple